 3) Get aggressive about pursuing truth

 Are they 100% true?
 I seriously doubt it.
-What would be a kinder way to speak about this aspect of your life or personality?
 Write out the opposite of each negative statement.
-Could it be that the opposite is actually true? (often that’s the case – shocking!)
+Could it be that the opposite is actually true? (often that’s the case, particularly if the source of the belief is a bully in your past – shocking!)

-Imagine that you are a close friend of yourself.
+Imagine that you are a close friend.
 What is the truth that you would tell yourself about you, and these negative beliefs, through love’s eyes?
-If you find this hard to do, seek out a good, kind friend who loves you, and ask them to tell you all the good things they love about you and to give you a positive spin on these negative beliefs.
+If you find this hard to do, seek out a good, kind friend who loves you, and ask them to tell you all the good things they love about you and to give you a truth-based positive spin on these negative beliefs.
 Believe them.

 Copyright Dr. Susan Biali, M.D.
 2013